andrew-chang-dewitt/pyspec/README.md

 `git clone` & `pip install .`.
 In the future, installation may be made available via distribution on PyPi.

-To install **pyspec**, first clone this repo in the directory of your choosing.
+To install **PySpec**, first clone this repo in the directory of your choosing.
 For this example, we are installing to ~/pyspec.

 ```bash